abetusk/bleepsix/notes.md

 Steps:

-  1. Drop in replacement to get to functionality of what we have now
+  1. Drop in replacement to get to functionality of what we have now (done!)
   2. Add dummy user override and make sure it appears in library/module list
   3. Upload facility in www.meowcad.com that does this automatically.